compare

 Is Office Ally really free, and what does that actually mean?

-Office Ally's Service Center and Practice Mate are free for participating-payer claim submission and basic practice management.
-The free tier is real and it is not a trial.
-The important caveat is the non-par payer fee: $44.95 per month per unique Tax ID and Rendering NPI combination applies whenever any claim to a non-participating payer is submitted in that calendar month.
-Eligibility checks are priced at $10 per month for the first 100 transactions and $0.10 each thereafter.
-Claim attachments are $0.55 per attachment effective June 2026.
-The free tier is most genuinely free for practices with high Medicare and Medicaid volume and low commercial PPO exposure.
-The more your payer mix tilts toward commercial insurers classified as non-par, the less free Office Ally becomes.
+Service Center and Practice Mate are free for participating-payer claim submission and basic practice management.
+The free tier is real, not a trial.
+The caveat is the non-par fee: $44.95/month per unique Tax ID and Rendering NPI combination applies whenever any claim to a non-participating payer goes out that month.
+Eligibility checks are $10/month for the first 100 transactions and $0.10 each after; claim attachments are $0.55 each effective June 2026.
+The tier is most genuinely free for high Medicare and Medicaid volume with low commercial PPO exposure.
+The more your mix tilts toward non-par commercial payers, the less free it gets.

 Can Medi and Office Ally run together in the same billing operation?

-They can, though most billing companies running Medi use Stedi as the integrated clearinghouse and do not need Office Ally's Service Center in parallel.
-The configuration where both appear in the same stack is usually a legacy situation: a billing company migrating clients from Office Ally to Medi over several months uses Office Ally for the practices not yet moved and Medi for the ones that are.
-That is a temporary parallel-run, not a permanent architecture.
-If you are considering keeping Office Ally as a backup clearinghouse for redundancy, that is a reasonable operational decision, but verify that you are not paying two sets of fees for the same payer connections.
+They can, though most billing companies on Medi use Stedi as the integrated clearinghouse and do not run Service Center in parallel.
+The usual case for both is temporary: migrating clients off Office Ally over several months, with unmoved practices on Office Ally and moved ones on Medi.
+That is a parallel run, not a permanent architecture.
+Keeping Office Ally as a backup clearinghouse is reasonable, but confirm you are not paying two sets of fees for the same payer connections.

-What does Office Ally's payer network look like compared to what Medi uses?
+How does Office Ally's payer network compare to what Medi uses?

-Office Ally's Service Center connects to over 6,000 payers and processed more than one billion transactions in 2026.
-It holds HITRUST and NCQA certifications and has been operational long enough that most regional payers have established connections.
-Medi uses Stedi, which connects to the same major national and regional payers through ANSI X12 EDI.
-Both clearinghouses cover the payers most billing companies encounter.
-The difference is not payer coverage; it is the operational layer above the transaction.
-Office Ally surfaces transactions in a per-practice portal.
-Medi surfaces them in a billing-company workspace.
+Service Center connects to over 6,000 payers and processed more than a billion transactions in 2026, holds HITRUST and NCQA certifications, and has long-established regional connections.
+Medi uses Stedi, which reaches the same major national and regional payers through ANSI X12 EDI.
+Both cover the payers most billing companies encounter.
+The difference is the operational layer above the transaction: Office Ally surfaces it in a per-practice portal, Medi in a billing-company workspace.

 How does Office Ally handle denials compared to Medi?

-Office Ally Service Center shows claim status and rejection codes at the transaction level.
-Denial management — tracking the denial, routing it to an appeal workflow, logging the outcome, and reporting denial rates by payer across multiple practices — is not built into Service Center.
-Billing companies on Office Ally typically handle denial tracking in a spreadsheet or a separate tool.
-Medi treats denials as a first-class workflow: denials surface in a cross-practice queue, CARC and RARC codes are translated into plain English, appeal routing is built in, and denial patterns are reportable by client, payer, and provider.
+Service Center shows claim status and rejection codes at the transaction level.
+Denial management (tracking the denial, routing it to an appeal, logging the outcome, reporting denial rates by payer across practices) is not built in, so billing companies on Office Ally usually track denials in a spreadsheet or a separate tool.
+Medi treats denials as a first-class workflow: they surface in a cross-practice queue, CARC and RARC codes are translated to plain English, appeal routing is built in, and patterns are reportable by client, payer, and provider.

 What changed when Office Ally acquired Jopari in April 2026?

 The April 2026 acquisition added Jopari's P&C electronic medical billing, clinical attachments, and electronic payment capabilities to the Office Ally network.
-The acquisition is most relevant to billing companies handling workers' compensation, auto injury, or property-and-casualty claims, where Jopari had a specialized position.
-For standard commercial and government health insurance billing, the acquisition does not change the core Service Center product materially in the short term.
-Monitor the Office Ally product roadmap if P&C volume is a meaningful part of your book.
+It matters most to billing companies handling workers' compensation, auto injury, or property-and-casualty claims, where Jopari held a specialized position.
+For standard commercial and government health billing, it does not change the core Service Center product materially in the short term.
+Watch the product roadmap if P&C volume is meaningful to your book.

 How current is this comparison?

-Last reviewed 2026-05-17.
+Last reviewed 2026-06-07.
 Office Ally's pricing, payer participation list, and feature scope change.
-The sources cited above — the Office Ally pricing page, the Service Center clearinghouse page, and Office Ally's support documentation on par versus non-par fees — reflect the product as of the review date.
-Non-par fee amounts and eligibility pricing in particular have changed multiple times historically.
+The cited sources (the Office Ally pricing page, the Service Center clearinghouse page, and Office Ally's support documentation on par versus non-par fees) reflect the product as of the review date.
+Non-par fee amounts and eligibility pricing in particular have changed multiple times.
 Verify current fee schedules directly with Office Ally before building a cost model.

 References